Notebook Designs and Decisions#

 A trap many teams fall into is that a longer notebook is a better notebook, especially if it’s actually quality writing.
 Unfortunately, that is not necessarily true.

-At shorter competitions, judges don’t have a lot of time to read your notebooks.
-They will likely take a cursory scan at every page and take a more detailed look at certain pages.
+At a lot of competitions, especially with the notebook being completely optional, judges don’t have a lot of time to read your notebooks.
+They will likely take a cursory scan at a few pages and take a more detailed look at certain pages.
 Thus, even if you do write a great but long notebook, they might miss the highlights and rank you lower than you should have.
 The solution to this is to create a condensed notebook.

 This is where you make a purposeful effort to get rid of redundancies and make sure everything written in the notebook serves the purpose of being read and getting things checked off of awards.

 So if you know your state competitions are going to be more than a couple of days, write a long, detailed filled notebook.
 But if it is only a day long, write with every section having a purpose.

 Handwritten vs Typed#

 This one is a team decision.
 Some teams swear judges prefer handwritten notebooks, but there is no proof for that.
 But if you’re a small team or you would prefer to write, do that.
 Be sure that the handwriting is consistent and legible!
 Typed notebooks are a lot easier to organize, and judges will definitely be able to read them.

 Serious vs Charming#